JVimes/BuildInstaller/ReadMe.md

 ## Testing

-- For TestApp and TestAppOldProjFormat (recommend testing one at a time), make sure these work right:
-    - Clean
-    - Build
-    - Rebuild
-    - Folder Publish, only for TestApp, needs BuildInstallerOnPublish set to `true`.
-    - ClickOnce Publish does *not* cause an installer build.

-- Make sure the installer is only built for configurations listed in the InstallerBuildConfigurations property.

-- Edit the application's "Product" and "Company" properties (see "Package" or "Assembly Information" settings) and do a Build.
+Manually test the BuildInstaller NuGet package via TestApp and TestAppOldProjFormat.
+Recommend building the BuildInstaller project, unloading it, then testing each app in isolation by first unloading the other.

 Make sure:

+- The build actions work correctly: Build, Rebuild, Clean.
+- The installer is only built for build configurations listed in the InstallerBuildConfigurations property.
+- Building the app a second time in a row causes "up-to-date" to show in Output.
+Before testing this, unload the BuildInstaller project because it artificially forces the second build.

+Edit the application's "Product" and "Company" properties (see "Package" or "Assembly Information" project settings, depending on project format), do a Build, and make sure:

-    - A build happens ("up-to-date" doesn't show for the project in the build output)
+- A build happens ("up-to-date" doesn't appear for the project in Output)
-    - The new values show when installed.
-Check in the "Programs and Features" window from Control Panel.
+- The new values are used by the installer.
+Look in "Programs and Features" from Control Panel to see both values.

-- Edit a product source code file in a way that shows at runtime and make sure the change shows up in the installed product.
+Edit a test app source code file in a way that shows at runtime and make sure the change shows up in the installed product.

-- Make sure that building the app a second time in a row shows "up-to-date" in the build output, and nothing is built the second time.
-Note: Before testing this, build the BuildInstaller project and then unload it (otherwise the second build happens, regardless).
+- Test upgrading a previous installation (see [Version Numbers and Upgrades](#version-numbers-and-upgrades)).
+Make test app changes in the new version to show the upgrade actually works.

-- Test command-line builds
+Test command-line builds by opening Developer PowerShell for VS and making sure:
-  - Using "Developer PowerShell for VS", `msbuild -restore` should build the solution.
+  - MSBuild can build the whole solution: `msbuild -restore`
-  - The dotnet CLI doesn't seem to work for TestAppOldProjFormat, but build the others:
+  - The dotnet CLI can build the following:
-    `dotnet build .\BuildInstaller\BuildInstaller.csproj`
+    - `dotnet build .\BuildInstaller\BuildInstaller.csproj`
-    `dotnet build .\TestApp\TestApp.csproj`
+    - `dotnet build .\TestApp\TestApp.csproj`
+    - (it can't handle TestAppOldProjFormat)

 [WiXUrl]: https://wixtoolset.org/documentation/manual/v3/main/